 TIPS AND GENERAL INFO

 Istanbul taxi fees are calculated by adding a certain fee per kilometer (2.10 TL) to a fixed initial fee (3.45 TL).
-An additional fee is applied in case you cross the bridge — it is not included in the sum that appears on the taximeter, so don’t be surprised if the taxi driver asks around 5 TL more than what you see there.
+Rides up to 2,5 km cost a fixed sum of 8,75TL.
+An additional fee is applied in case you cross the bridge — it is not included in the sum that appears on the taximeter, so don’t be surprised if the taxi driver asks around 8 TL more than what you see there.
 You can calculate the distance and the price of a taxi on Taksiyle.

 Please note that the same fees are applied 24 hours, there is no extra charge for your luggage, and you do not have to tip the driver — you only have to pay the price shown on the taximeter.
 However, if the driver has helped you with your luggage, you might want to give him a small tip — we recommend a maximum of 5 TL (the tip does not have to be proportional with the total on the taximeter).